-More study is necessary to determine what an appropriate "baseline" or "target" number should be.
-Much of FY15 and FY16 capital expenses were bond-funded projects and the construction the MST and LCWD recycled water projects that were financed by other agencies.
-The FY17 percentage is slightly higher than the first five years in the trend analysis, and is expected to increase in the next several years as the Browns Valley Trunk Project begins construction and NapaSan invests additional resources into sewer rehabilitation.
+NapaSan is still evaluating this measure to determine what an appropriate "baseline" or "target" number should be.
+Much of FY15 and FY16 capital expenses were bond-funded projects and the construction of the MST and LCWD recycled water projects that were financed by other agencies.
+The FY17 and FY18 percentages are slightly higher than the first five years in the trend analysis, with the ratio expected to increase in the next several years as the Browns Valley Trunk Project and West Napa Pump Station Rehabilitation Project have begun construction and NapaSan continues to invest additional resources into sewer rehabilitation.